Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 The city of Kalispell police Department will have

-jurisdiction of this ar&a Upon anne....ation.
+jurisdiction of this area upon annex=ration.

 Fire Protection:

-The city Of Kalispell Fire Department will have
+The city of Kalispell Fire Department will have

-jurisdiction in this area upon annexation.
+,jurisdiction in this area upon annexation.

-The cost of extending such public services as police and fire Protection will
+The cost of extending such public services as police and fire

 be borne by the entire municipality through city tax revenues.
 The entire

-municipality will also share the tax burden for most Of the Street maintenance
+municipality will also share the tax burden for most of the street maintenance

 program.
 Individual improvements to the neighborhood relative to storm